AmitKumarDas/amitkumardas.github.io/_posts/2016-04-09-kvm-based-crash-consistent-cloudbyte-storage-snapshots.md

 - Try various scenarios & check if OpenStack responds properly to libvirt upgrade.

 ```
+# NOTE - I had upgrade the libvirt when logged in as 'root' user !!
+# NOTE - devstack was installed under user 'cbos' !!

 # Check if all the nova services are running or not.
 > nova service-list
 +----+------------------+----------+-------+------------------------------------+